 3. Send out a back-to-school newsletter

-Email marketing is one of the best back-to-school campaign ideas and can play an essential role in your overall marketing strategy.
-Consider sending a special back-to-school newsletter with sneak peeks, product recommendations, promotional codes, etc. Back-to-school newsletters can help you add value to potential customers and revive past buyers.
-Use them to build lasting relationships with your customers during this back-to-school season.
+Email marketing is one of the best back-to-school campaign ideas and can be essential to your overall marketing strategy.
+Consider sending a special back-to-school newsletter with sneak peeks, product recommendations, promotional codes, etc.

-If you want your emails to stand out in your subscribers’ inboxes, you need to seriously try incorporating new techniques and the right messages.
-For example, using a GIF or countdown timer in your main message can highlight your offer to those ready to go back to school.
+For example, using a GIF or countdown timer in your main message can highlight your offer to those ready to return to school.
 You can also instill a sense of urgency by sending reminders about the days left until your offer ends.
 Early notice leads to greater customer engagement, and engagement leads to additional sales.

 4. Leverage social media to connect with more customers